George K. Konstantinou LLC

 7. Due Diligence Report issued through an internationally accepted database.

-The translation should be done by the Press and Information Office or by a Consular Authority of the issuing country or by a governmental department/service of the issuing country.
+The translation should be done by the Press and Information Office or by a Consular Authority of the issuing country, or by a governmental department/service of the issuing country.

 Our immigration lawyers would be happy to meet or provide additional information and give you a detailed description of the process and our services.
-Feel free to contact us for a consultation by phone +35725368683 or email info@gk-lawfirm.com.
+Feel free to contact us for a consultation by phone at +35725368683 or by email info@gk-lawfirm.com.

 Our managing partner Marios Konstantinou is also available on any messenger for direct consultation.
 Additional information can be found on the Contact us page.